joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/07/15/us/politics/fbi-reflecting-pool-evidence.html

 **Boat That Sank Near Alcatraz Rolled After Wave Struck, Officials Say**\
-`The accident in the San Francisco Bay on Tuesday led to the death of the boat owner’s brother.
-The authorities say they plan to end the search for three people still missing.`\
+`Rescuers described survivors trying to stay afloat in the San Francisco Bay.
+A brother of the boat’s owner died, and the authorities say they will end the search for the missing.`\
 https://www.nytimes.com/2026/07/15/us/alcatraz-boat-captain.html

 **Video Pushed Local Police to Come Clean.
 D.H.S.
 Is Ignoring the Lessons.**\